lw292/unixclass/README.md

 head -n 101 covid.csv | tail -n 100 | sort -r | cut -d , -f 2,3,4,5 > results-covid.txt
 ```

-Now that we know what these commands do, let's put them in a file so that we never have to type in such a long command again!
-You can use commands like `nano`, or your favorite text editor to create a file with this content.
+Now that we know what these commands do, let's put them in a file so that we never have to type in such long commands again!
+You can use `nano`, or your favorite text editors, to create these script files.

-Let's create a file called `top_ten`:
+Let's create a script file called `top_ten`:
 ```
 #! /bin/bash